overflyer87/custom-cross-lfs-nosystemd-x86_64/README.md

 * Since openRC I now get a boring minimalistic prompt after boot up saying *localhost login:* I have to figure out how to get a correct prompt again like I had with sysvinit.
 BUT HEY...openRC fixed my keyboard layout issues.

-* Since toolchain update libpam, libreadline and libhistory (supposedly the 32-bit versions from /usr/lib) throw ldconfig errors "Connot find mmap ....". need to fix that.
+* ~~Since toolchain update libpam, libreadline and libhistory (supposedly the 32-bit versions from /usr/lib) throw ldconfig errors "Connot find mmap ....". need to fix that.~~

+*UPDATE 2017-10-31 I somehow fixed this.
+I think I just made a stupid error in the package I am installing before readline where I did not cd back into ${CLFSSOURCES} before extracting readonline.
+Why that also fixed the linking with libpam, I have no freakin idea.
+Sometimes I just take it...*

 * Want to make a live ISO image from an install.
 Have to figure out and how to generalize configuration then.
 I want that LiveISO to boot up and then open a terminal and greet the user with a ready to go folder with install scipts and packages.